pikawika/php-recaptcha/README.md

   - Check if your code doesn't contain stuff like YOUR_KEY_HERE, this should be replaced by your actual key
   - Check if your code doesn't contain variable names from my project
     - eg the php var cf_ReCaptchaToken is a name I used in this demo, if you changed this somewhere  you should change it occurrence everywhere

+## I receive an image validating reCAPTCHA instead of an invisble one

+Google's invisible reCAPATCHA only works when it's sure you're not a bot, if it ever doubts that it will show an image reCAPATCHA.
+When testing your code you post a lot of request in a short time period which often causes an additional reCAPATCHA to appear to validate you're not a bot.

 ## Used sources